 Richard Barone is an acclaimed recording artist, performer, producer, and author.
-Since pioneering the indie rock scene in Hoboken, NJ as frontman for The Bongos, Barone has produced countless studio recordings and worked with artists in every musical style.
-Rolling Stone described his first solo album "cool blue halo" as chamber rock, helping give rise to the popular genre.
-Recent collaborators include Tony Visconti, Donovan, Beach Boy Al Jardine, Sean Lennon, Dion, John Sebastian, Alejandro Escovedo, Jill Sobule, and have included Moby, the late Lou Reed, and American folk icon Pete Seeger.
-He has scored shows and staged all-star concert events at such world-class venues as Carnegie Hall and the Hollywood Bowl.
+Since pioneering the indie rock scene in Hoboken, NJ as frontman for The Bongos and then helping to launch the chamber pop movement with his solo debut “cool blue halo”, Barone has produced countless studio recordings and worked with artists in every musical genre.
+Collaborators have included Tony Visconti, Beach Boy Al Jardine, Sean Lennon, Dion, John Sebastian, Alejandro Escovedo, Donovan, Moby, the late Lou Reed, and American folk icon Pete Seeger.
+He has scored shows and staged all-star concert events at such venues as Carnegie Hall, the Hollywood Bowl, and New York’s Central Park - where he presented “MUSIC + REVOLUTION” this summer.
 His memoir Frontman: Surviving The Rock Star Myth was published by Hal Leonard Books.
-His previous studio album, Glow, was produced by Visconti.
-Other recent releases include the deluxe CD/DVD set, '”cool blue halo' 25th Anniversary Concert”.
-Current projects include his second book, and “Sorrows & Promises”, a new album of songs from the early 1960s music scene of Greenwich Village, where Barone lives.
-He is affiliated with the Clive Davis Institute of Recorded Music at New York University.
+His latest album, “Sorrows & Promises”, is a celebration of the early 1960s music scene in Greenwich Village NYC, where Barone lives.
+He is affiliated with the Clive Davis Institute of Recorded Music at New York University and currently teaches “MUSIC + REVOLUTION” at The New School University of Jazz & Contemporary Music.
+He serves on the Board of Governors of The Recording Academy (GRAMMYs), and on the Board of Advisors of Anthology Film Archives.